geooot/qsearcher/README.md

 # qsearcher
-Get vocab terms from quizlet from an input file.
+Get vocab definitions from quizlet from an input file.
 <p align="center">
 	<a href="https://asciinema.org/a/9d2h61kxhb45by465ojzcgbl8"><img src="terminal.png" alt="qseacher video" /></a>
 </p>